cmss13-devs/cmss13/.github/PULL_REQUEST_TEMPLATE.md

 If this is an Issue Correction, you can type "Fixes Issue #169420" to link the PR to the corresponding Issue number #169420.

 Prefix the PR title with [admin] if it involves something admin related.
-Prefix the PR title with [s] if you are fixing an exploit, so that it is not announced on the Yogstation Discord and the server.
+Prefix the PR title with [s] if you are fixing an exploit, so that it is not announced on the CMSS13 Discord and the server.

 Remember: something that is self-evident to you might not be to others.
 Explain your rationale fully, even if you feel it goes without saying.-->